 Advantages of Saving a 20% Down Payment

-Unless you’re planning on taking out a government-backed loan, you should be prepared to put down 20% as a down payment.
-Although it’s possible to take out a conventional mortgage for less, there are many advantages to putting at least 20%.
+Unless you’re planning on taking out a government-backed loan specifically because it allows low or no down payment, you should be prepared to put down 20%.
+Although it’s possible to take out even a conventional mortgage for less, there are many advantages to a 20% down payment.

 No Private Mortgage Insurance

-If you only have a 3% down payment, then lenders will see you as more of a financial risk.
-For that reason, they will charge PMI until you reach at least 20% equity in your home.
+Lenders see borrowers with low down payments as more of a financial risk.
+PMI mitigates that risk, and you’ll pay it until you reach at least 20% equity in your home.

 Keep in Mind

-PMI is notoriously expensive and once you have it, it’s difficult to get rid of.
+PMI is notoriously expensive, and once you have it, it can take some due diligence on your part to get rid of it in the event the lender doesn’t discontinue it automatically.
 You may find that it’s worth it to avoid PMI altogether and take the time to save up for a 20% down payment.
-If you have no choice but to take out PMI, make sure you know how to get rid of it.
+If you have no choice but to take out PMI, make sure you know how and when to get rid of it.

 Lower Monthly Payment

 If you have a down payment that’s lower than 20%, you can expect to pay a higher interest rate on your mortgage.
-This means your monthly payments will be more expensive, and you’ll pay more over the life of the loan.
+So not only will you have to borrow more, but you’ll also pay a higher rate on that larger loan amount, which will drive up your monthly payments and the total amount you’ll pay over the life of the loan.

 Increased Odds of Mortgage Approval